-7.2 Special LANconfig icon for devices in a cluster or using Config Sync
+7.2 Special LANconfig icon for cluster devices or those using Config Sync

 LANconfig has a specific icon to mark devices that share their configuration via Config Sync.
 Furthermore, the Config Cluster column shows the configuration group for each device.
 LANconfig is thus able to sort and edit the device listing according to cluster name.